Piwimau/SCUnit/README.md

 * A well-documented API (down to the very last implementation detail) that allows you to understand why SCUnit is written the way it is and how it is intended to be used.
-* Consistent and predictable error handling using a custom error enumeration type.
+* Consistent and predictable error handling using an error enumeration.
-* Ability to manually register and run suites and tests using a normal function API if you need full control.
+* Ability to manually register and execute suites and tests using a normal function API if you need the full control.
 * Ability to replace the functions for dynamic memory management (e. g. for debugging purposes).
-* A small utility module for printing formatted and optionally colored strings to streams and buffers.
+* A utility module for printing formatted and optionally colored strings to streams and buffers.
 * A simple timer for measuring the elapsed wall or CPU time required to execute a block of code.

 ## How do you build SCUnit?

-SCUnit is written in pure C23 and does not really have any dependencies other than the C standard library and a compliant compiler.
-However, it does use three features that might not be available on all platforms:
+SCUnit is written in pure C23 and does not have many dependencies besides the C standard library and a compliant C23 compiler.
+Specifically, it does use three features that might not be available on all platforms:

-* The automatic discovery and registration of suites and tests is implemented using a compiler-specific attribute called `__attribute__((constructor))` (or `[[gnu::constructor]]` in the new syntax), which causes an annotated function to be run before `main()` is executed.
+* The automatic allocation, registration and deallocation of suites and tests is implemented using compiler-specific attributes called `__attribute__((constructor))` and `__attribute__((destructor))` (or `[[gnu::constructor]]` and `[[gnu::destructor]]` in the new C23 syntax), which cause an annotated function to be executed before `main()` itself is.
-  This attribute is supported by GCC and Clang, but not by MSVC, which shouldn't be too much of a problem since it doesn't have adequate C23 support at the moment anyway.
+  These attributes are supported by GCC and Clang, but not by MSVC, which shouldn't be too much of an issue since it doesn't have adequate C23 support at the moment anyway.
 If you absolutely need the automatic registration in conjunction with MSVC, you should be able to find various workarounds related to linker sections fairly easily on internet.
-* The simple timer used by SCUnit to measure the elapsed wall and CPU time of tests and suites is implemented using the POSIX function [`clock_gettime()`](https://man7.org/linux/man-pages/man3/clock_gettime.3.html).
+* The simple timer used by SCUnit to measure the elapsed wall and CPU time of suites and tests is implemented using the POSIX function [`clock_gettime()`](https://man7.org/linux/man-pages/man3/clock_gettime.3.html).
 This is mainly due to the lack of other suitable and portable options in the C standard library.